cfpb/design-system/docs/pages/video.md

   * For **closed caption** files, unfortunately you are unable to change the font, weight, size, color, etc.

-  * For **closed captions** it is our best practice to upload an accurate version of the transcript instead of using auto-generated transcripts.
+  * For **closed caption** files, it is our best practice to upload an accurate version of the transcript instead of using auto-generated transcripts.

   #### Live content